-The Troop will be able to sign up Scouts for programs once the deposits have been made on March 6.
+The Troop can sign up Scouts for programs once the deposits have been made on March 6.
 Scouts can visit the Council website for the specific camps in February to see the available programs by camp and should visit with their Scout leaders for guidance.
 The Troop will then enter the requests in the online Tentaroo registration system through their specific Troop account.
 Scouts do not enter their selections individually.